NOTABLE DATES IN THE HISTORY OF WASHINGTON- based on the work of the Washington Historical Group 1975

 1767 Explosion at Fatfield Colliery – 39 lives lost.

-1768 Pitmen strike in Washington for more money.
+1768 Pitmen strike in Washington for higher wages.

 1771 Great flood inundated collieries at Biddick, Chartershaugh and Low Lambton, and supposedly washed away the family papers of the Earl of Perth at Biddick.